 - Rest more easily throughout the night

 If you think you may have a TMJ disorder, call 719-249-5796.
-Dr. Sommer will examine you using tools like our intraoral camera and digital X-rays to determine if you’d benefit from treatment.
+Dr. Sommer will examine you using state-of-the-art technology like our intraoral camera and digital X-rays to determine if you’d benefit from treatment.

 Take Pressure Off Your Jaw With a Custom Mouthguard